Carlota Perez: Theory

-In her 2002 book, Technological Revolutions and Financial Capital Carlota Perez explains her theory about techno-economic paradigm shifts that revolve around technology revolution, technical innovation, economy and finance, and society.
+In her 2002 work Technological Revolutions and Financial Capital, Perez explains her theory about techno-economic paradigm shifts that revolve around technology revolution, technical innovation, economy and finance, and society.
 Techno-economic paradigm shifts are brought upon by the technological revolution.
 Perez defines technological revolution as a powerful and highly visible cluster of new and dynamic technologies, products, and industries capable of bringing about an upheaval in the whole fabric of the economy and propelling a long-term upsurge of development.
 Every time a technological revolution takes place a massive replacement of one set of technologies by another also occurs.
 It can be a substitution through modernizations of existing equipment, processes, and ways of operation.
 Every technological revolution included changes in people, in the way organizations were run and what new skills were needed, each technological revolution was breaking old habits.

 Techno-economic paradigms consist of two parts.
 It is an ‘economic’ best practice because each technological transformation brings with it a major shift in the relative price structure that guides economic agents toward the intensive use of the more powerful new inputs and technologies.
 It is a ‘paradigm,’ because it defines the model and the territory for ‘normal’ innovative practice, promising success to those that follow the principles incarnate in the core industries of the revolution.
 Each technological revolution comes with new industries, products, and infrastructures that help to shape the new set of innovative practices (techno-economic paradigms) which in turn helps different stakeholders to make better decisions during the time period that the set of technologies is relevant.
 It is a best-practice model for applying a particular technological revolution in the most effective way and when it is adopted by the majority it becomes a common-sense or new normal base to organize activities and institutions.